vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/vtex-io-multi-language-stores/catalog-internationalization.md

 In this step-by-step, we teach you how to overwrite an automatic message translation from the Catalog, such as a product name or a product description, with a more specific and representative content of your store.

 As a background, catalog messages are translatable text strings related to the catalog of a store, saved as external data in the [Catalog API](https://developers.vtex.com/reference/catalog-api-overview).

-[block:callout]
-{
-  "type": "info",
-  "body": "The Catalog API is one of the multiple REST APIs that compose the VTEX Administrative panel.
-This particular API is responsible for manipulating a store’s sales channels, categories, brands, products, SKUs, and specifications."
+>ℹ️ The Catalog API is one of the multiple REST APIs that compose the VTEX Administrative panel.
+This particular API is responsible for manipulating a store’s sales channels, categories, brands, products, SKUs, and specifications.
-}
-[/block]

 The following list contains the settings from the Catalog API that are internally set as translatable.
 Meaning that, given a locale, an automatic translation fetched from the *automatic translation service* is available.

 - **Category:** name, keywords (similar words), page title (tag title), meta tag description, and the URL slug (cross-border stores only).